The READ Center

 What we aim to solve

-The mission of the READ Center is changing lives through adult literacy.
-The READ Center provides free literacy services to adults in metro Richmond.
-More than forty-three million adults in the United States cannot read, write, or do basic math above a third-grade level equivalency.
-In the Richmond area, 1 in 6 adults have low literacy skills.
-This affects an individual’s health, education, employment, housing, and economic outcomes.
-Literacy skills are critical to navigating employment changes, keeping up with health and wellness needs, and adapting to a digital society.
-Lack of literacy disproportionately impacts historically disadvantaged communities due to systemic factors such as limited educational opportunities, racism, and residential segregation and discrimination policies.
+Across the U.S., over 43 million adults cannot read, write, or perform basic math above a 3rd grade level.
+Only about 10% of those in need currently receive services.
+In Greater Richmond alone there are over 81,000 adults who lack basic literacy skills.
+Literacy skills are critical to accessing safety net resources, navigating employment changes, keeping up with health and wellness needs, and adapting to a digital society.
+In the City of Richmond, many adults currently lack the skills to read a bus schedule, fill out a job application, or help their children with homework.
+Lack of literacy disproportionately impacts historically disadvantaged communities due to systemic factors such as limited educational opportunities, racism, residential segregation, and discrimination policies.
 The impact of these factors on adult literacy in the Richmond metro region is reflected in our student population.
-Most of READ’s students are reading at or below a 3rd-grade reading equivalency.

 Our programs